Mailchimp Tags vs Mailchimp Groups

-For me, Groups are still the winner… and if you want to keep things clear in your mind and your database and only want to use one, i’d recommend them.
+For me, Tags are the winner… and if you want to keep things clear in your mind and your database and only want to use one, i’d recommend them.

-…but Tags certainly have their uses and shouldn’t be ignored either…
+…but Groups certainly have their uses and shouldn’t be ignored either…

-So in the final reckoning, Groups win… but then recruits Tags and together they dominate!
+So in the final reckoning, Tags win… but then recruit Groups and together they dominate!